smboyce/smboyce.github.io/_posts/2015-5-1-formula-greed.md

 ---
 layout: post
-title: Formula Greed and the cost of supporting single-seaters
+title: Formula Greed and supporting single-seaters
 ---

 Bernie doesn't want everyone to watch Formula One - he's after a particular demographic.
 Where is the racing for fans on a budget?